 Founded on 14 October 2015, Saint Helena Napoleonic Heritage Ltd (SHNH) is a not-for-profit organisation under St Helenian law, whose purpose is to preserve the memory of the emperor on St Helena.

-SHNH has delegated the day-to-day management of the French domains of St Helena (Longwood, the valley of the Tomb and The Briars) to the French Ministry of Foreign Affairs.
+The French Ministry of Foreign Affairs has delegated the day-to-day management of the French domains on St Helena (Longwood, the valley of the Tomb and The Briars) to the SHNH.